I don’t know about you… But I found that a lot of the ClickFunnels vs Shopify comparisons seemed a little biased.

 It starts at a low pricing point

 - It has a nice variety of templates

-- You can download and use 3rd party apps, giving you more flexibility in features
+- 3rd party apps give you more flexibility in features

-- It doesn’t come with a lot of built-in features, so you will need to pay extra for all the additional apps and plugins you will need (some of which you will also have to pay monthly for)
+- It doesn't come with a lot of built-in features, so you will need to pay extra for all the additional apps and plugins you will need (some are also paid monthly)

 - The URL structure is not entirely customizable

 Now that we have had an introductory look at ClickFunnels vs Shopify, let’s look at their features.
 We’ll dive into ClickFunnels first and then do the same for Shopify to see how it compares.